A wide range of concept coffees, microlots, & traceable blends.

 Transparency

-We collaborate with reliable partners, including producer groups, cooperatives, and exporters with a specialty focus, to create ongoing buying programs.
+Nordic Approach as specialty coffee importer, collaborates with reliable partners, including producer groups, cooperatives, and exporters with a specialty focus, to create ongoing buying programs.
 This ensures that our coffees maintain their distinctiveness and traceability back to the producer or producer group.

 In Colombia, farmgate prices signify the amount paid for 125 kg of parchment.
 Our trusted suppliers consistently provide us with the farmgate prices paid to the producers, so that we can ensure we will provide premiums that exceed the actual production costs.
 We maintain competitive pricing for the farmers in this origin by purchasing coffees for prices well above the market average.